• 6 MIN READ

 Coding Notice — a letter from HMRC informing about the change in the tax code.
-It is crucial to check the correctness of the tax code so that the person does not overpay or underpay the tax.
-The Coding Notice contains the notes for each item in the calculation of the tax code.
+It is crucial to check the correctness so that the person does not overpay or underpay the tax.
+The Coding Notice contains the notes for each item in the calculation of the code.
 The PAYE coding notice is called the P2 form and is usually published at the beginning of each tax year.

 Enquiry — a process where HMRC asks questions to verify the correctness of the data specified in the tax return or to confirm whether a person is entitled to a tax refund.
 HMRC investigates through correspondence, meetings, and checking taxpayer records.

 ESA (Employment and Support Allowance) — a government benefit or social payment in the UK for adults under retirement age who cannot find work due to a health condition or disability.